jamesdiao/ERCC-Plotting-Tool/README.md

 ### APP DETAILS

 #### Control Panel
+- **Plotting Style**: choose between the two R packages that can be used to generate the plot. ggplot2 gives a static image, while plotly features a suite of interactive functions (zooming, filtering, rotating 3D plots, etc.)
+- **Dimension**: choose between 2 and 3 dimensions.
+3D is only available when plotting with the Plotly package.
+If 2D is selected and 3 PCs are given, the last one is ignored.
+If 3D is selected and 2 PCs are given, the panel will display an empty plot.
-- **Plotting Style**: choose between the two embeddings (tSNE and PCA).
+- **Embedding**: choose between the two embeddings: t-distributed stochastic neighbor embedding (tSNE) and principal components analysis (PCA).
-- **Principal Components**: choose which principal components to view.
+- **Principal Components**: choose which principal components to view, from 1-100.
 Only available for PCA.
 - **RNA Category**: choose from miRNA, piRNA, tRNA, and snRNA.
 - **Color By**: choose from Dataset, Condition, Anatomical\_Location, Biofluid\_Name, exRNA\_Source, Cell\_Culture\_Source, RNA\_Isolation\_Kit, ERCC\_QC\_Meets\_Standards.
 All labels are drawn from the exRNA atlas gridview at http://exrna-atlas.org/

 #### Filtering
-- **Recompute Values**: click after modifying the below checkboxes to recompute PCA/tSNE coordinate spaces on data subset.
 - **Datsets**: uncheck boxes to exclude all data in that dataset.
 - **Biofluids**: uncheck boxes to exclude all data of that biofluid.

 #### Generate Plots